syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Grouping-Bar.md

 # Grouping Bar in UWP Pivot Grid

 Grouping bar allows you to slice and dice the fields between column, row, value, and filter areas.
-It allows you to add, rearrange, or remove the fields to show the exact data required in the SfPivotGrid.
-The following are the different kinds of grouping bar available in the SfPivotGrid.
+It allows you to add, rearrange, or remove the fields to show the exact data required in the Pivot Grid.
+The following are the different kinds of grouping bar available in the control.

-* **Filter Grouping Bar:** Holds the filter items of the SfPivotGrid control.
+* **Filter Grouping Bar:** Holds the filter items of the Pivot Grid control.
-* **Value Grouping Bar:** Holds the value items of the SfPivotGrid control.
+* **Value Grouping Bar:** Holds the value items of the Pivot Grid control.
-* **Column Grouping Bar:** Holds the column items of the SfPivotGrid control.
+* **Column Grouping Bar:** Holds the column items of the Pivot Grid control.
-* **Row Grouping Bar:** Holds the row items of the SfPivotGrid control.
+* **Row Grouping Bar:** Holds the row items of the Pivot Grid control.

-By default, the grouping bar is disabled in the SfPivotGrid control and it can be enabled by using the `ShowGroupingBar` property.
+By default, the grouping bar is disabled in the Pivot Grid control and it can be enabled by using the `ShowGroupingBar` property.
 The following code snippet defines how to enable the grouping bar.

 {% tabs %}